Esimgali/ass4/README.md

 # Used APIs in the Project
 The project utilizes several APIs to enhance its functionality:

-1)OpenWeatherMap API: Shows the weather in the city entered by the user.
+1)MyAnimeList API: List of top anime and categories.

-2)Polygon.io API:Shows the ratio of two currencies entered by the user.
+2)Manga List API:List of popular manga and filtering by categories.

 # Project Structure
 index.js: Receives data from the API and sends it to localhost.

 app.js: Receives data from the server and modifies the DOM.

-index.html: Main HTML file that defines the structure of the web page.
+main.ejs: Main EJS file that defines the structure of the web page.
 # Dependencies
 The project uses Express.js, Bootstrap, Nodemon, https.
 Details in package.json